What is a Qualified Rigger and who can be a Qualified Rigger?

 Note: Always follow the manufacturer’s recommendation for inspection of their product.

-- Must know and understand the type of signals used at the jobsite
+- Must know and understand the type of signals used at the job site

 - Is competent in using the signals